vodquang96/django-anymail/docs/sending/anymail_additions.rst

           * `'queued'` the ESP has accepted the message and will try to send it asynchronously
           * `'invalid'` the ESP considers the sender or recipient email invalid
-          * `'rejected'` the recipient is on an ESP blacklist (unsubscribe, previous bounces, etc.)
+          * `'rejected'` the recipient is on an ESP suppression list (unsubscribe, previous bounces, etc.)
           * `'failed'` the attempt to send failed for some other reason
           * `'unknown'` anything else